localdevices/LiveORC/README.md

 - Docker-compose
 - Windows Subsystem for Linux (WSL 2) enabled (recommended)

-Windows users should install Docker Desktop and we recommend to use the [WSL 2 backend](https://docs.docker.com/desktop/wsl/).
+Windows users should install Docker Desktop, and we recommend to use the [WSL 2 backend](https://docs.docker.com/desktop/wsl/).
 If you cannot use WSL 2, then you should give enough resources to run LiveORC.
 Normally, 4GB memory should be sufficient unless you expect many users at the same time on the web
 server.
 Disk storage should be set to a satisfactory amount to store the expected videos, thumbnails and keyframes.